 Romance comes alive.

-Jizo art pieces are usually carefully handled as they are associated with the protection of children and the souls of the damned.
-Unfortunately, the statue at Koriyama was not so lucky and was forced into a vacant hole in the wall upside down, presumably in an attempt to disguise its true nature.
+Because they are associated with the protection of children and the souls of the damned, Jizo statues are handled carefully.
+Unfortunately, the Jizo statue at Koriyama was not so lucky.
+It was forced into a hole in the wall upside down, presumably, in an attempt to disguise its true nature.

 The green areas around Nara Prefecture represent an attempt by nature to retain its dominion despite the constant encroaching by the major cities that most tourists visit in the Kansai Region.
 In the outskirts there are still village areas which have likely remained unchanged for most of the century.
 For those that want to see the Kansai's…More